dshuffma-ibm/rapid-couchdb-backup/README.md

 Any new docs or changed docs will be written to the backup.

 ## Limitations
+- **Will only back up active docs.** Meaning the deleted doc history is not part of the backup (with the exception of when a delete happens _during_ the backup process).
-- Docs that were deleted _during_ the backup will appear in the beginning of the backup.
+- Docs that were deleted _during_ the backup will appear in the beginning of the backup (in the un-deleted state).
 However they will be followed by their delete stub at the end of the backup data.
+Since restoring walks the backup the deleted doc will momentarily appear and then be deleted by the end.
 - Docs that were edited _during_ the backup will appear twice in the backup data.
 The latest version is the one towards the end of backup.
-- Will only back up active docs.
-Meaning the deleted doc history is not part of the backup (with the exception of when a delete happens _during_ the backup process).
+Since restoring walks the backup the old doc will momentarily appear and then be updated by the end.
 - Does not store doc `meta` data such as previous revision tokens.
 - Does not back up attachments (this was chosen to preserve compatibility with @cloudant/couchbackup's restore function).